OUR PRIVACY RESPONSIBILITIES UNDER HIPAA

 HOW YOU CAN REACH US

-Hope Pregnancy Center does not retaliate against people who file a complaint.
+Hope Center of Livingston County does not retaliate against people who file a complaint.

 ADDITIONAL PROTECTIONS FOR CERTAIN INFORMATION